kamenco/spock/README.md

 The idea for the game was accepted from you tube and I have improved the code by adding two more items Spock and Lizard.
 The flow control was improved as to the terniary condition was added the OR operator.

-The idea for the music block was taken from the book "Java Script for Sound Artists" by William Tutner.
+The idea for the music block was taken from you tube channel Web Dev Made Easy https://youtu.be/E-v4SSCG6i4 and also from the book "Java Script for Sound Artists" by William Tutner.

 This side is used with the help of Codeacademy's course Essential JavaScript and the help of the tutors and facilitators, and mentors.
 Thanks to facilitator Laura for sending me useful links for React, thanks to Mr. Medale and Marco for the technical support.